econmediadb/econmediadb/markdown/inequality.md

 _the annuity puzzle_ : Purchasing annuities allows the retired to efficiently pool the risk that they live longer than expected, guaranteeing an income that is higher than the amount they could spend if relying on individual savings.

 see The Economist, 457, 70

+### Returns on capital are rising faster than economic growth

+Thomas Piketty : rising inequality is straining the health of liberal democracy

 ## Sources